-Bereavement Leave
+VI.5 Bereavement Leave

 When a death occurs in an employee's immediate family, all regular full-time employees may take up to three (3) days off with pay to attend the funeral or make funeral arrangements.
 The pay for time off will be pro-rated for a part-time employee if the funeral occurs on a scheduled work day.
 The employer may require verification of the need for the leave.
 The employee may make arrangements with his or her supervisor for an additional four unpaid days off in the instance of the death of an immediate family member.
-Additional unpaid time off may be granted depending on the circumstances such as distance, the individual's responsibility for funeral arrangements. and the employee's responsibility for taking care of the estate of the deceased.
-Immediate family members for the bereavement purpose grandparents, follows: Spouse, children, parents, grandchildren, brother, sister, mother-in-law, father-in-law, son-inlaw, daughter-in-law, brother-in-law, and sister-in-law.
+Additional unpaid time off may be granted depending on the circumstances such as distance, the individual's responsibility for funeral arrangements, and the employee's responsibility for taking care of the estate of the deceased.
+Immediate family members for the bereavement purpose are as follows: Spouse, children, parents, grandparents, grandchildren, brother, sister, mother-in-law, father-in-law, son-inlaw, daughter-in-law, brother-in-law, and sister-in-law step and half relationships as defined under this policy.

-VI.5 Workers' Compensation
+VI.6 Workers' Compensation